egonw/mscpils/README.md

 # Programming for the Life Sciences

-These examples make use of ops.js by Ian Dunlop, available from http://github.com/openphacts/.
+These examples make use of ops.js by Ian Dunlop, available from http://github.com/openphacts/ and of d3.js, see http://d3js.org/.

+## Examples

+* example1.html: shows a single Open PHACTS web service call and extracs the app_id and app_key from the URL
+* example2.html: shows JavaScript data types
+* example3.html: basic, static d3.s example

 ## License